r52/quasar/README.md

 ## System Requirements

 An OS and computer capable of running Chrome.
 Only 64-bit OSes are supported.
-For Windows, only Windows 10 and above are supported.
+On Windows, only Windows 10 and above are supported.
+On Linux, only desktop environments with system tray support are supported.

 ## Getting Started